nubomedia/nubomedia-paas/README.md

 The response is a json object with two fields:

 * id: the id of the application;
-* route: the URL of the application visible from outside (tipically appName.paas.nubomedia.eu)
+* route: the URL of the application visible from outside (typically appName.paas.nubomedia.eu)